chelzdev/hamelin-assignments/README.md

-# hamelin-assignments
+# Hamelin Assignments

-Where I will keep solutions of my hamelin assignments
+A repository for my solutions to assignments at Hamelin.